dkhenry/rethinkjava/README.md

 Create some kind of documentation ( java docs on all the instance methods would be awesome )

-Converting the instance methods to actually take in parmaters ( this will help in finding compile time defects, and documentation )
+Converting the instance methods to actually take in parameters ( this will help in finding compile time defects, and documentation )

 # Building From Source
 Rethink Java uses Maven as its build system.
 If you want to build from source make sure you have